 3. Tweezer Probes

 Are you testing a small component?
 If yes, consider using tweezer probes.
-If you’ve been using multimeters, you must have realized that testing surface-mount components with the regular multimeter test leads isn’t easy.
+If you’ve been using multimeters, you must have realized that testing surface-mount components with regular multimeter test leads isn’t easy.
 People handle things differently.
 For instance, some people look for someone to hold the probes for them as they test components.
 Others utilize some chopstick-like method.

 However, the best approach by far is to use tweezer probes.
 The shrouded banana connectors touch your instrument, allowing you to test small components easily using one hand.
 You’ll love the big plastic tweezers because they are easy to grip, besides bearing polarity labels.
 So, if you mostly perform surface-mount tests, tweezer probes are a must-have!